History of Canadian currencies: Gradual elimination of chartered bank notes

 As the Bank of Canada became established, the federal government gradually reduced the power of the chartered banks to issue their own bank notes.
-In 1935, the banks were given ten years to reduce their notes in circulation to twenty-five per cent of their paid-up capital.Bank Act, Statutes of Canada 1934, c.
-24, s.
-61. A revision to the Bank Act in 1944 provided that the banks could not issue or reissue notes after the end of 1944, except outside Canada.Bank Act, Statutes of Canada 1944, c.
-30, s.
-61 The last note issued by a chartered bank for use in Canada was a five-dollar note issued by the Royal Bank of Canada in 1943.
+In 1935, the banks were given ten years to reduce their notes in circulation to twenty-five per cent of their paid-up capital.
+A revision to the Bank Act in 1944 provided that the banks could not issue or reissue notes after the end of 1944, except outside Canada.
+The last note issued by a chartered bank for use in Canada was a five-dollar note issued by the Royal Bank of Canada in 1943.
 The old banknotes were gradually withdrawn from circulation.
 In 1953, the last remaining power to issue banknotes, for use outside Canada, was abolished and the Bank of Canada became the sole issuer of Canadian notes.